RohanNero/Loyalty-Harvest-Raw/NOTES.md

 What if a contest allowed any address to claim the reward as long as they had the proof created by a leaf and the root, but then the transaction failed to out of gas, would a bot be able to pick this transaction up and steal the funds by copying the input?

+How does the `reward event` admin know exactly how much rewards were earned?
+Are the rewards based on percentage of a total amount?

+- if so, the math would be:
+  1.  calculate the total amount of percentage users could earn
+      - for example if there are 1000 NFTs, each nft could earn its holder 0.1% of the reward
+  2.  calculate the amount of the total reward the user has earned
+      - for example if a user held their NFT for 50% of the reward period, they earned 50% of their max percentage, 0.1% would mean 0.05%.
+  3.  transfer the calculated amount to the user
+      - for example, if a `reward event` was 1 eth in prize, a user who held one NFT for 50% of the time gets 0.005 ether.

 ## perspective

 A smart contract holds 1 Ether in rewards for anyone who holds an NFT from x to z.
 If you sell before z, at y, you can still earn rewards, but only 50% of the amount you would've received for holding the entire duration.